-• To minimise the frequency and severity of fire within the bushland
+To minimise the frequency and severity of fire within the bushland

 It is obvious that the bushland, particularly the Goss Avenue remnant, has been subjected to many fires in the past and these have contributed greatly to its present degraded state.
 There were at least two major fires in the Goss Avenue bushland in 1995.
 These were intense fires that occurred on consecutive days in January and effectively burnt out most of the bushland.
-Another fire occurred at the bushland during the summer of 2004.

-It is imperative that the bushland is not subjected to similar intense fires for a number of years as some species require several years to set seed.
-If a fire, especially one that is intense, re-occurs sooner than the time it takes for a plant species to set seed, then the plant may be lost to the bushland remnant.
+It is therefore imperative that the bushland is not subjected to similar intense fires for a number of years as some species require several years to set seed.
+If a fire, especially one that is intense, reoccurs sooner than the time it takes for a plant species to set seed, then the plant may be lost to the bushland remnant.
 Fire can also encourage weed growth as it creates gaps in vegetation cover that are readily filled by opportunistic weed species, which often become a major fire hazard themselves.
 Veldt grass (Ehrharta calycina and longiflora) and Wild Oats (Avena fatua) are prime examples.
 Subsequently, fire control is a major management consideration for this bushland.